msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 - `Item Name`
 - `Item Code`

-If you enter values for both the code and name, the items shown would have to match **both** criteria i.e. entering a code of `01` and a name of `am` would only show items with a code that contains `01` and a name that contains `am`.
+If you enter values for both the code and name, the items shown would have to match **both** criteria i.e. entering a code of `01` and a name of `am` would only show items with a code that starts with `01` and a name that starts with `am`.

-The form also display which preferences the report is based on.
+The report is also generated based on your [store's preferences](https://docs.msupply.org.nz/other_stuff:virtual_stores#preferences_tab)

 ![stock status filter](/docs/getting_started/images/report_filter.png)